East Coast IFR Experience

 FOR WHOM IS THE COURSE DESIGNED?

-For instrument student applicants, a minimum of fifteen hours of logged instrument time is required.
-If the applicant wishes to take their Instrument Practical Test with Doug, at the conclusion of the trip, then their knowledge exam must have been completed prior to the trip.
+For instrument student applicants, a minimum of fifteen hours of logged instrument instruction prior to taking the trip is required.
+If the applicant wishes to take their Instrument Practical Test with Doug at the conclusion of the trip, then their knowledge exam must have been completed prior to the trip.

-DAY THREE (Wed) takes us across South Carolina and Georgia to Florida .
-Along the way, we'll get to fly a DME arc.
+DAY TWO takes us across South Carolina and Georgia to Florida .
+Along the way, we’ll get to fly a DME arc.
 We will end the day at beautiful St. Simmons , GA.

-DAY FOUR (Thu) we fly north up the coast.
+DAY THREE we fly north up the coast.
 The highlight of the day is a stop for lunch at Kitty Hawk where we can pay homage to the two brothers who started it all, Orville and Wilbur.
-After lunch we continue on to end the day at the "Flying W Airport" in Lumberton , NJ .
-If you haven't had your fill of airplanes today, you can end the day with a swim in their "airplane" swimming pool!
+After lunch we continue on to end the day in Lakewood, NJ, not far from where the Hindenburg burned.

-DAY SIX (Sat) the final day of our IFR experience takes us to some of the most difficult approaches in New England .
-We'll fly approaches surrounded by mountains into Berlin , Lebanon , and Claremont , NH , as well as Springfield and Bennington , VT ending back at Columbia County with 30+ hours of difficult IFR flying under our belts.
+DAY FIVE, the final day of our IFR experience, takes us to some of the most difficult approaches in New England .
+We’ll fly approaches surrounded by mountains into Berlin and Lebanon, NH, Springfield and Bennington, VT and Pittsfield, MA, ending back at Columbia County with 30+ hours of difficult IFR flying under our belts.

 Contact DSFI about booking your trip...